locomotivemtl/wordpress-chimplet/README.md

 > If Subscribers can only select from 4 Categories, Chimplet can create up to 15 Campaigns.
 If you offer 8 Categories, that's up to 255 Campaigns.

 If there are no Subscribers assigned to a particular Segment, for example no one selected the "Qux" category: that Chimplet will skip creating that Campaign.
 MailChimp won't allow you to create Campaigns with empty Segments.
+Although the idea of Chimplet creating 255 Campaigns can be scary, often it could generate as little as 3 Campaigns because Subscribers' Interests are not as distinctive as calculated.

+**Recommendations**

-It's a good practice to re-generate your Campaigns before the send out date arrives in order to make sure all your Subscribers are properly assigned.
+It's good practice to re-generate your Campaigns before the send out date arrives in order to make sure all your Subscribers are properly assigned.

+After re-generating your Campaigns, keep an eye on your list of RSS-driven Campaigns in your MailChimp account for any duplicates.
+Chimplet will do its best to pause and delete deprecated Campaigns and accomodate errors from MailChimp's API but cannot guarantee 100% reliablity.

 ## Contribution & Support